hep-mirrors/hepmc3/README.md

 The python/CMakeLists.txt file is used by cmake to build  the binding.

-5. The subdirectory interfaces/ contains subdirectories with interfaces (C++/Fortran source files, C++ headrs) to
+5. The subdirectory interfaces/ contains subdirectories with interfaces (C++/Fortran source files, C++ headers) to
 Monte Carlo event generators and event processing tools mc-tester,  Photospp,  pythia6,  pythia8 and  Tauolapp.